Erectile dysfunction (ED) is a condition marked by the inability to achieve or maintain an erection. The risk increases with age, according to the

 While ED isn’t a widely reported side effect of statins, researchers have explored the possibility.

 While researchers have looked into the possibility of statins as a cause for ED, other evidence has suggested otherwise.
-The same 2014 study found that over time, ED actually improved among men who were taking statins for high cholesterol.
+The same

 Blocked blood vessels (atherosclerosis) may also lead to ED.
 It can be a sign of future heart problems.
-In fact, a 2011 report found that ED is sometimes a warning sign that a patient could have a heart attack or stroke within the next five years.
+In fact, a

 Also, it’s never a good idea to stop taking your medication.
 If you’re concerned that your statin is causing ED, check with your doctor first.
-Statins may or may not be the problem, so it’s important to rule out other factors instead of taking yourself off of potentially life-saving medicine.
+Statins may or may not be the problem, so it’s important to rule out other factors instead of taking yourself off of potentially life-saving medication.

 Healthy habits, along with prescribed medications, can go a long way.
 Ironically, many of the lifestyle recommendations for ED and high cholesterol are the same.
 These include: